S&P 500 Bear Markets

 U.S. Stock Market Bull and Bear Indicator – S&P 500

-U.S. Stock Market Bull and Bear Indicator – S&P 500 Last Friday, our Stock Market Bull & Bear Indicator was neutral well before the opening bell — and the S&P 500 barely moved, closing up just 0.13%.
+U.S. Stock Market Bull and Bear Indicator – S&P 500 Tuesday last week, our Stock Market Bull & Bear Indicator was bullish well before the opening bell and the S&P 500 followed through, closing up 0.41%.
 Using multiple financial data, this great model helps investors navigate through different market conditions.
-It suggests whether the…
+It suggests whether the U.S.…

 S&P 500 – Length and Severity of Bear and Subsequent Bull Markets